nickswalker/neuegal/README.md

 cache.xml to get the server to regenerate the directory information.

 ####Adding Image Descriptions
-Image descriptions are dynamically retrieved from the JPEG Comment header in the file if it is set.
+Image descriptions are dynamically retrieved from a `.txt` file of the same name as the image.
+So, if your image is "Grey Rock.png", the description text file would just be "Grey Rock.png".

 ####Adding Folder Descriptions
 Folder descriptions are dynamically retrieved from a `description.txt` file in a given directory .